Aldin-Dreamer/Arch-Hypr-Vault/README.md

 ---

 An installation guide for security focused users who want a seamlessly encrypted system with LUKS encryption, TPM2 auto unlock and secure boot.
 This guide is meant to be used alongside the official Arch Wiki Installation guide.
-This guide will cover how the setup works and how to replicate it yourself and what the automated install scripts do.
+This guide will cover how the setup works and how to replicate it yourself.
 Filesystem and tooling choices are also made with day-to-day usability in mind — such as Btrfs for snapshot-based rollbacks.

 > ⚠️ **Warning:** This process involves disk partitioning and will erase all data
 > on the target drive.
 Back up anything important before proceeding.
 There is also